 Use this handy checklist to make sure you've got everything ready to apply to a U visa based on being a crime victim helping U.S. law enforcement.

-If you are the victim of a serious crime, you might be eligible to apply for a U visa, allowing you temporary and perhaps permanent legal status in the United States; but the biggest challenge is getting certification of your helpfulness to law enforcement first.
+If you are the victim of a serious crime seeking a U visa, the biggest challenge might be getting certification of your helpfulness to law enforcement.

 Understanding "normal" processing times and common sources of delay.